christopherwk210/gm-bot/src/assets/markdown/help.ducks.md

 }
 \`\`\`

-I can also assist you with your code formatting and auto generate GMLive snippets for you:

 **To have your code automatically formatted and enable syntax highlighting use the `clean-code` syntax:**
 \`\`\`clean-code
 if (condition) {